matiwinnetou/play-hysterix/README.md

 - Java 8 is required at the moment

 ## Status
-status: in development, use at own risk, a few early libraries pushed to maven central at:
+status: in development, use at own risk (interface may change and may be buggy), a few initial versions pushed to maven central at:

 http://repo1.maven.org/maven2/pl/matisoft/play-hysterix_2.10/

-Sbt: "pl.matisoft" %% "play-hysterix" % "0.1.11"
+Sbt: "pl.matisoft" %% "play-hysterix" % "0.2.0"

 ## Features:
 - graceful handling support for commands